Deltaonef/FiveM-Radialmenu/README.md

 🎭 Depency's: https://github.com/JayMontana36/mythic_notify

+💙 Yes, i know, there is some things wrotten in Finnish, cause i am from Finland.

 📃 Docs how to make a command for a function:

 💻 Just add that to a client.lua